m7yash/SimpleLinearRegression/README.md

 # SupervisedMachineLearning
 Two statistics programs that can be used in Supervised Machine Learning.
-I originally developed it to cut down an hour of statistics homework to 10 minutes.
 Both programs even show all work in the output!
 ## Linear Regression
 Definition: Linear regression is a linear approach for modelling the relationship between a scalar response and one or more explanatory variables.